Cemeteries

 Tributes

-Council provides comprehensive guidance regarding the placement of tributes or adornments on graves; aimed at facilitating community access to cemeteries while maintaining a safe, orderly and well-kept environment for peaceful reflection.
+Council provides comprehensive guidance regarding the placement of tributes or adornments on graves which is aimed at facilitating community access to cemeteries while maintaining a safe, orderly and well-kept environment for peaceful reflection.

 Tree Planting